cs4241-20a/a2-shortstack/README.md

 - **Thinkaloud #2**:
 User was asked to add two different cars to the list.
-1. Last Name
+1. Last Name: Owuor
-2. Problems
+2. Problems: No problems encountered
-3. Surprising Comments
+3. Surprising Comments: Wanted error messages when invalid year was input.
-4. Potential Changes
+4. Potential Changes: Add error messages when invalid entry entered.